 Board of Directors

-Sunny Rosanbalm is the President and founder of Tucker’s House as well as the grandmother of Tucker Rosanbalm, the inspiration for Tucker’s House.
+Sunny Rosanbalm is the Executive Director/Founder of Tucker’s House as well as the grandmother of Tucker Rosanbalm, the inspiration for Tucker’s House.

 Tucker was born with a seizure disorder called Infantile Spasms.
 Tucker has been seizure free since he was 4 months old but the seizures left him with severe developmental delays.
 Tucker was diagnosed with Cerebral Palsy and does not walk or talk but he is a delight and blessing to the whole family.